AlessandroAU/Chorus32-ESP32LapTimer/README.md

 Compiling the Project:
 -----
-Due to the fact that both the Bluetooth and Wifi stack are used quite alot of program memory is required.
+~~Due to the fact that both the Bluetooth and Wifi stack are used quite alot of program memory is required.
 To compile the project you must choose 'Partition Scheme' -> Minimal SPIFFS in the Arduino IDE.
-Board should be selected as 'ESP32 Dev Module' in most cases.
+Board should be selected as 'ESP32 Dev Module' in most cases.~~

+As we are not supoorting bluetooth for now and are using the SPIFFS partition leave the Partition Scheme as 'default'